By Joyce Hanson

-Despite continuing market uncertainty, 86% of brokers and advisors polled at Fidelity Investments' executive forum in April said they were focused on firm growth this year and had stopped cutting costs.
+Despite continuing market uncertainty, 86% of brokers and advisors polled at Fidelity Investments’ executive forum in April said they are focused on firm growth this year and have stopped cutting costs.

 In contrast, 63% of respondents in 2009 said they aimed to accelerate firm growth and profitability through building new and existing client relationships as well as adding registered investment advisors (RIAs) and brokers.

-"After 18 months of cutting costs, broker-dealers and RIAs have clearly shifted their attention to accelerating growth through acquisition," Michael R. Durbin, president of Fidelity Institutional Wealth Services, said in a statement.
-"Not only are firms aggressively recruiting top producing brokers and advisors, but they are focused on actively wooing affluent investors away from the large wirehouse firms."
+“After 18 months of cutting costs, broker-dealers and RIAs have clearly shifted their attention to accelerating growth through acquisition,” said Michael R. Durbin, president of Fidelity Institutional Wealth Services.
+“Not only are firms aggressively recruiting top producing brokers and advisors, but they are focused on actively wooing affluent investors away from the large wirehouse firms.”

 Still, only 2% of brokers and RIAs said that cutting non-essential costs would be the biggest profitability driver this year versus 27% in 2009, according to the Fidelity poll that drew an average of 186 respondents per question.

-One surprise finding of the poll taken during the April 26-27 forum in Naples, Florida, was that only 11% of RIAs and broker/dealers believed that their clients' biggest financial concern is to minimize taxes.
-In the second half of the year, however, brokers and advisors say they will focus more attention on taxes as they prepare for their clients' year-end planning and anticipate potential tax changes.
+One surprise finding of the poll taken during the April 26-27 forum in Naples, Fla., was that only 11% of RIAs and broker-dealers believed that their clients’ biggest financial concern is to minimize taxes.

-Rather than worrying about taxes, clients are thinking about the cost of retirement, the poll showed.
-More than half of brokers and advisors, 52%, believed that investors' biggest concerns are outliving their retirement savings, followed by 35% pointing to the recovery of losses from the 2008 and 2009 financial crisis.
+Rather than worrying about taxes, clients are thinking about the cost of retirement, brokers and advisors said.
+More than half, 52%, believed that investors’ biggest concerns are outliving their retirement savings, followed by 35% pointing to the recovery of losses from the 2008 and 2009 financial crisis.